 McKinney acknowledged that he has used video to review safety issues, such as proper wheelchair securement.
 But to address the privacy issue, McKinney and his staff recreate the incident and use a wheelchair to demonstrate the right way.
 “We don’t show the onboard video with the student to all of our drivers,” he added.

-Debbie Rike, transportation supervisor for Collierville Schools east of Memphis, Tennessee, has a policy for viewing video that involves more staff.
+Debbie Rike, the transportation supervisor for Collierville Schools east of Memphis, Tennessee, has a policy for viewing a video that involves more staff.
 “It’s a team effort,” she said.
 “We contract with Durham, and their seven managers are required to view at least one video daily,” she said.
 “Some of the viewing decisions come from complaints from parents or the general public, school concerns, or the timing of the route.
 We also have a bus report system in place for anyone to report anonymously.
 We investigate each and every report.”

 Mike Guzallis, a sales engineer with school bus video provider REI, said decisions on adding video systems to school buses should include the ability of the driver to easily flag an incident via a panic button.
 For example, REI offers a sensor harness that is traditionally tied to the reds or the stop arm that can also be tied to the wheelchair lift to flag video.
 This, Guzallis added, helps transportation managers ensure their drivers are securing wheelchairs properly.
 “And with wireless, all of that information, and GPS data, is automatically downloaded.